Shedrack-Sunday/alx-low_level_programming/0x01-variables_if_else_while/README.md

-This Directory contains codes o conditional statements
+This Directory contains codes on conditional statements in C programming.